grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "They were too close," Hemi replied.
 "They need to be at a minimum safe distance to fire without risking blowing themselves up.
 They probably also thought there was a chance they could capture our boat if we had been scared enough to just roll over."

-"So we're not that scared?" asked Bastian.
+"So we're not scared?" asked Bastian.
 He put a cigarette to his lips for a long draw, not expecting a reply.

 Percy sized up the situation.
 "It must have just been total bad luck for us.
 There's no way they could have fucking tracked us down in that storm. ...Don't ya think, Hemi?"